Three days of dance on film! Sat, 5/6, Wed, 5/10 & Sun, 5/14

 Our second day of the Dance on Camera Tour continues with this marvelous film.
 One of Trisha Brown’s early signature pieces joins the repertory of the Paris Opera Ballet.
 The director’s artful camera captures the process of transmission body to body as two members of her company demonstrate the unfamiliar vocabulary to a select group of Paris Opera dancers.
 The film plunges us into the spellbinding world of Trisha Brown, which remains as beautiful and mysterious as ever.
 Screening with Wheel of Life.

+Such a hit that we've brought it back for a full week!
 For many, swing dance is an addiction and a joyful practice.
 No matter how tough things get, these men and women find their bliss doing what they love.
 On the dance floor they virtually explode with energy - leaping, twisting, revolving.
 There’s no way that you’ll be able to keep still and not feel the joy.
-Screening with You, featuring verbal and physical slapstick in a dance monologue.
+84 min.